Skip to main content

 Identifiers

-Inside macros you can add identifiers can can be used like keywords from other programming languages.
-They match only if literal symbol was used and it was not shadowed (overwritten) by variable with same name.
+Inside macros you can add identifiers.
+They can be used like keywords from other programming languages.
+They match only if literal symbol was used, and it was not shadowed (overwritten) by variable with same name.

 (define-syntax for